huangyh09/brie/doc/brie_quant.rst

-Mode1: Imputation with gene features
+Mode 1: Imputation with gene features
 ====================================

 This mode is introduced in BRIE 1, where genomic sequences are leverage to